qala-io/datagen/README.md

 To keep the lib tiny and get rid of extra dependencies (there are no transitive dependencies) some of the code was borrowed from these libs:
 Commons Lang, Commons Math.
-Hail to opensource!
+Hail to open source!